pankajminda/FacturaWiki/FacturaReleaseNotes.md

 ### 27-06-2018
 * Fixed : In reports for `Forex Unadjusted Gain/Loss` calculation `Contra` vouchers were not being considered
-* Fixed : Voucher Printing for Jrnl/Ctra/Reversing_Journal/Memorandum was not showing currency excange rate in case of forex transaction
+* Fixed : Voucher printing for Jrnl/Ctra/Reversing_Journal/Memorandum was not showing currency excange rate in case of forex transaction
+* Fixed : In voucher printing for Pymt/Rcpt where there were multiple Cr in Pymt or Dr in Rcpt and PaymentModeTop/RcptModeTop was true, the ledgers were not shown

 ### 24-06-2018
 * Fixed : Voucher Class does not show in voucher edit mode.